We Hope These Help

 CBC prepared a ‘how to guide’ for applying for EI that businesses may want to share with any employees who are off.

 And here is the link to the federal government’s EI website.

 Introduced for the current pandemic is the Canada Emergency Response Benefit program (more details in tab below).

 How to Calculate Benefits Under EI

 Quickly summarized: take the lesser of the employee’s annual income or $54,200.
 Multiply by 0.55.
 Divide this number by 26 to determine the gross biweekly amount.
+We created a calculator to help you see how this works.
 This amount is then taxed as follows:

 - 15% on the first $48,535 of taxable income, plus